cannawen/metric_units_reddit_bot/CONTRIBUTING.md

 # Contributing

 Thank you for your interest in contributing to metric_units reddit bot!

 This document is a guideline to help our community run smoothly.
 If at any point you feel like these guidelines should be changed, please open a PR against this file with the proposed changes!

 ## Etiquette

 - Be nice
-- Please help enforce these contributing guidelines!
+- Help enforce these guidelines!
+Please point people towards this page if you see anything questionable
 - Keep issues on-topic.
 Please create a new issue for new topics

 ## Coding